 What is GameCamp?

-GameCamp is a once-or-twice-annually one-day celebration and discussion of all aspects of gaming, held in central London.
+GameCamp is an annual one-day celebration and discussion of all aspects of gaming, held in central London.
 It’s an opportunity to meet, discuss, play and experience the latest and coolest in the contemporary games scene, from AAAs and indies to retro, tabletop, larp, folk games, art-games and stuff that defies description.
 It’s an ‘unconference’, with no keynote speakers and only a few pre-arranged events.
-Anyone who wants to speak, or demo, or discuss can just turn up and use the Big Board to create a session–and people do, and they’re great.
+Anyone who wants to speak, or demo, or discuss can just turn up and use the Big Board to create a session – and people do, and they’re great.

 Ludo, ergo sum.
 I play, therefore I am.